-During the Big Listening Project, which heard 10,000 views from 6,000 people, our residents told us they wanted a fairer and more inclusive borough and this priority is now a central part of our Deal 2030 strategy.
+During the Big Listening Project in 2018, which heard 10,000 views from 6,000 people, and the Big Listening Festival in 2021, which collated views from over 2,000 people, our residents told us they wanted a fairer and more inclusive borough and this priority is now a central part of our Deal 2030 strategy.

 Community Wealth Building will help us tackle economic inequality locally and create a fairer borough with greater opportunities for all.

 Our vision and principles document sets out how we will move forward with this approach to create sustainable social, economic, and environmental benefits for all our residents for decades to come.

 As we progress with our community wealth building approach, we will publish a yearly report to track, celebrate and share our progress.

 We've also put together the following video to explain what Community Wealth Building is all about and why it's important to Wigan Borough.